 A: No, CAP does not provide assistive technology for federal contractors.
 That is the responsibility of the employer.
 If the federal agency has contractors working in federal space and/or on federal networks, the agency may opt to provide the contractors with the assistive technology.
-However, it is CAP policy to not purchase assistive technology for contractors.
+However, it is not CAP policy to purchase assistive technology for contractors.

 Q: Does CAP provide assistive technology for prevention of work related injuries?